 “Abby & the Myth are the kind of band that music fans always hope to stumble upon at a bar, but seldom ever do.
-With a presence big enough to fill an arena, it is hopefully just a matter of time before they get there.”
+With a presence big enough to fill an arena, it is just a matter of time before they get there.”

 That same year, she met fellow keyboardist Cara Batema when they crossed paths as music teachers.
 It was serendipity—Posner had been wanting an accordian player to round out her new sound, and Batema was eager to pick it up.
 After working with an evolution of band mates, and multiple collaborators, Abby and The Myth had come together with Elissa Linowes on upright bass, David Cela on drums, Cara Batema on accordion, and Posner playing banjo/mandolin/guitar as well as constructing the arrangements for the ensemble.

-In 2015, they released the EP Ghosts and Frames, and 2017 saw the release of their debut album When You Dig a Well.
+In 2015, they released the EP Ghosts and Frames, and 2017 saw the release of their full-;length album When You Dig a Well.
 Rave reviews followed,and the original song “Delicate Parade” from the album was placed on Freeform’s hit show “The Fosters.”

 The band’s fans and reviewers have likened them to contemporary folk-inflected artists like the Lumineers, the Decemberists, and Laura Veirs, with a freshness and energy all their own.
 They signed with KCRW DJ Gary Calamar’s music licensing company Laurel Canon in 2017, and with their second, highly-anticipated album in the works, are ready to reach and captivate even more listeners.